 Beautifully designed, amazing performance

-Why we should buy it: This compact camera has an amazing image quality with a bigger and better battery life.
+Why we should buy it: This compact camera has an amazing image quality with bigger and better battery life.

 The Good: This digital camera comes with a design is beautiful and innovative with film simulation mode and hybrid viewfinder.